Why graph databases are the right choice for many data-centric organizations

 - Machine Learning — Correlation analysis can be the first step in understanding which factors are important to machine learning.

-About the author: Steve Sarsfield, VP of Product at Cambridge Semantics / AnzoGraph, has experience at Talend, Vertica and now Cambridge Semantics.
-He is also author of the book The Data Governance Imperative.
+About the author: Steve Sarsfield, VP of Product for AnzoGraph, has experience at Talend, Vertica and now Cambridge Semantics.
+He is also the author of the book The Data Governance Imperative.
 Steve has more than 20 years of experience in databases, analytics, information quality, big data and data governance.